 Don’t leave your project to chance.
 Start every project by outlining its requirements with the client in your kickoff meeting.
 Determine each task’s project type, priority, usable hours, and budget.

-Once you determine your project deliverables, it is paramount that internal and external project stakeholders agree to them and sign a written agreement (also known as a project charter).
+Once you determine your project deliverables, it is paramount that internal and external project stakeholders agree to them and sign a written business agreement (also known as a project charter).

 This document provides a central source of truth if there are any disputes along the way and unifies you and your client toward a common goal.
 The project charter will outline expectations and authorizations and delegate responsibilities to internal and external stakeholders.